0mppula/BookStackr/readme.md

 ## What is BookStackr?

-BookStakr is a comprehensive book tracking application allowing the users to track their read books by year, category and format.
+BookStackr is a comprehensive book tracking application allowing the users to track their read books by year, category and format.

 Book data can be viewed both in table and chart format.